 In Denali and Fairbanks, you can request a northern lights wake-up call, and the front desk will alert you in the middle of the night should the aurora borealis be especially active.
 The heavenly phenomenon is not common during the summer months of cruise season, but don't count out a phone call at 11:30 p.m. to view a ghostly arc of green, shimmering across the night sky.
 (Your best bet is in Fairbanks, way up north, in late August or September.)

 On a clear day in Anchorage, you can see the volcanic peaks of the Aleutians and the faint outlines of Denali before watching a dramatic sunset from your 15th-floor hotel room.
-And, if you really want to immerse yourself in the beauty of Alaska, you can book a flightseeing trip, offered in most destinations, to see the glaciers and mountain peaks up-close.
+And, if you really want to immerse yourself in the beauty of Alaska, you can book a flightseeing trip, offered in most destinations, to see the glaciers and mountain peaks up close.

 After a week on the road in Alaska, there might be mixed feelings about the cruise tour experience.
 Some feel a bit trapped by the heavily scheduled tour, long train rides and restrictive meal offerings.
-Although the lodges are well appointed, they are often off the beaten path, leaving sightseers at the mercy of shuttle buses.
+Although the lodges are well appointed, they are often off-the-beaten path, leaving sightseers at the mercy of shuttle buses.

 However, a majority of the activities on a cruise tour are quite good -- a Resurrection Bay cruise and visit to a wildlife center, for example.
-While some tours might strike as too touristy, one can appreciate the overview to the Alaska experience.
+While some tours might seem too touristy, one can appreciate the overview to the Alaska experience.